johndpotts/johndpotts-blog-old/src/pages/2018-06-16-debugging-2/index.md

 ![Computed Tab](./computed.png)

 Instead of sorting the styles out by source, it shows the user all of the different style rules affecting the given element.
 There is also a visual guide showing the box model around the element with height/width, padding, border, and margin.
 If you click on any of the styles in the 'computed' pane, you can see all of the individual style rules affecting that property on the element.
 Overridden styles are crossed out.
-There is also a link to the file conaining the style.
+There is also a link to the file containing the style.

 At the bottom of the 'computed' pane you'll see a list of rendered fonts as well.